fr33m0nk/clj-alpakka-kafka/doc/examples.md

 # Introduction to fr33m0nk/clj-alpakka-kafka

 ## Using Alpakka Kafka stream with a sink

+#### This is Clojure adaptation of example from [Alpakka Kafka documentation](https://doc.akka.io/docs/alpakka-kafka/current/consumer.html#offset-storage-in-kafka-committing)

 1. First we will import required namespaces: